 All arrivals must undergo a mandatory 10/14-day quarantine at an Israel-established quarantine center.

-Starting this week, people who have received two doses of the vaccine will have access to multiple tourist and entertainment venues by presenting a “Green Pass”, displayed on a Health Ministry app linked to their medical files.
+Local tourists who have received two doses of the vaccine now have access to multiple tourist and entertainment venues by presenting a “Green Pass”, displayed on a Health Ministry app linked to their medical files.

 Israel reopening – Latest Updates

 July 28 – Israel to reopen COVID hospital wards – reopening plans in September jeopardized

 The international community witnessed how one of the most vaccinated countries in the world is reopening hospitals’ COVID-19 wards due to the Delta variant.
 Israel has gone from having 19 people in UCIs last month to 153 serious cases and 35 patients fighting for their lives at the moment, according to Health Ministry data.

 “With morbidity rates rising in Israel and around the world due to the delta variant, discussions are continuing with the relevant government ministries regarding an opening date for incoming individual tourism.
 An announcement will be made when relevant.” the Tourism Ministry told reporters on July 21.

 Adi Licher, company director at AR Eland Tours, stated that nobody believes the country will reopen in September.
 “September in Israel will be a month full of holidays, so I don’t think they are going to open it in September, and even if it will be open, nobody will come.”

 July 13 – Israel to postpone international borders reopening until September, 2021